1340s: China

 Toghto's replacement as chancellor was Berke Bukha, an effective provincial administrator who took the opposite, decentralised approach to Toghto.
-Bukha had learned firsthand from the great Hangchow fire of 1341 that central regulations had to be violated to provide immediate and effective relief.
+Bukha had learned firsthand from the great Hangzhou fire of 1341 that central regulations had to be violated to provide immediate and effective relief.
 Accordingly, he promoted able men to local positions and gave them discretionary authority to handle relief and other problems.
 Similarly, he granted local military garrisons blanket authorisation to prevent the spread of banditry.
 In 1345, Bukha's administration sent out twelve investigation teams to visit each part of China, correct abuses, and "create benefits and remove harms" for the people.

 Bukha's approach failed to arrest the mounting troubles of Yuan China in the 1340s, however.
 The central government was faced with chronic revenue shortfalls.
 Maritime grain shipments — vital for the inhabitants of the imperial capital — had seriously declined from a peak of 3.34 million bushels in 1329 to 2.6 million in 1342.
 From 1348 on, they continued only when permitted by a major piratical operation led by Fang Kuo-chen and his brothers, which the authorities were unable to suppress.
 Additionally, the Yellow River was repeatedly swelled by long rains, breaching its dykes and flooding the surrounding areas.
 When the river finally began shifting its course, it caused "widespread havoc and ruin".
 In 1349, the emperor recalled Toghto to office for a second term.
 With high enthusiasm and strong belief from his partisans that the problems were soluble, he began a radical process of recentralisation and heavy restriction of regional and local initiative in the following decade.